 "Feeling after Him" is the cry of the truth seeker.
 Only imagination and feeling can restore the Eden from which experience has driven us.
 Feeling and imagination are the senses by which we perceive the beyond.
 Where knowledge ends, they begin.
 Every noble feeling of man is the opening for him of some door to the divine world.
-Let us measure men, not by the height of their cities, but by magnificence of their imaginations and feelings.
+Let us measure men, not by the height of their cities, but by the magnificence of their imaginations and feelings.
 Let us turn our thought up to Heaven and mix our imagination with the angels.
 The world that moves us is the one we imagine, not the world that surrounds us.
 In the imagination lie the unexplored continents, and man's great future adventure.

-This consciousness of non-finality after God" "feeling has been the experience of all earnest Godward feelers.
+This consciousness of non-finality in "feeling after God" has been the experience of all earnest Godward feelers.
 They realize that their conception of the Infinite has constantly deepened and expanded with experience.
-Those who endeavor to think out the meaning of the experience and to coordinate it with the rest of our knowledge, are the philosophic mystics; those who try to develop the faculty in themselves, and to deepen the experience are the practical orexperimental mystics.
+Those who endeavor to think out the meaning of the experience and to coordinate it with the rest of our knowledge, are the philosophic mystics; those who try to develop the faculty in themselves, and to deepen the experience the practical are or experimental mystics.